Franchise and Partnership laws

 This provides an overview of the law and regulations relating to franchising in India and what aspiring entrepreneurs should know before starting a franchise business.
 The term ‘franchise’ is not defined in Indian law but is described as ‘an arrangement that permits the ‘franchisee’ to sell or manufacture products, provide services, or conduct businesses affiliated with the franchisor.’
 A business franchise consists of a franchisor and a franchisee; the former provides the brand, trade name, and other intellectual property, while the latter is the company that pays a royalty and initial fee to the franchisor in exchange for running the franchised business.

 India’s Franchise Act of 1999 protects both parties regarding requirements for franchising agreements, procedures and penalties for termination, and a balance between the franchisor’s and the franchisee’s interests.
-Registration is not required to start a franchise in India, but registering a trademark is recommended to protect intellectual property.
+Registration is not required to start a franchising & partnership law in India, but registering a trademark is recommended to protect intellectual property.
 Disclosure laws are not in place, but the franchise agreement should include a disclosure clause.
 The Indian Contract Act of 1872 applies to the franchise agreement, and if applicable, the franchisor may impose restrictions on the franchisee.
 Finally, termination of the agreement can only be done for reasonable reasons.
 Franchising is a great way to get a business up and to run and is becoming more popular daily.
 This article examines the law and regulations surrounding franchising in India and will be helpful for anyone looking to start a franchise business.
+If you still have doubts we are franchise lawyers in chennai so contact us.

 DOCUMENTS REQUIRED TO BECOME A FRANCHISE BUSINESS PARTNER :